wildangellisa1977/FlipperHTTP/README.md

 # FlipperHTTP
 HTTP library for Flipper Zero.
-Compatible with WiFi Developer Board for Flipper Zero (ESP32S2 Dev Module).
+Compatible with the WiFi Developer Board, Raspberry Pi Pico W, and other ESP32 devices.
 View the extended documentation here: https://www.jblanked.com/api/FlipperHTTP/

 Star the repository and [follow me](https://www.github.com/jblanked) for updates and upcoming Flipper apps.